Wi-Fi Protected Access: WPA2

 Post-handshake, the established PTK is used for encrypting unicast traffic, and the Group Temporal Key (GTK) is used for broadcast traffic.
-This comprehensive authentication and encryption mechanism is what makes WPA2 a robust security standard for wireless networks.
+This authentication and encryption mechanism is considered robust and defines the WPA2 security standard for wireless networks.

 WPA3

 In January 2018, the Wi-Fi Alliance announced WPA3 as a replacement to WPA2.
 Certification began in June 2018, and WPA3 support has been mandatory for devices which bear the "Wi-Fi CERTIFIED™" logo since July 2020.

 The new standard uses an equivalent 192-bit cryptographic strength in WPA3-Enterprise mode (AES-256 in GCM mode with SHA-384 as HMAC), and still mandates the use of CCMP-128 (AES-128 in CCM mode) as the minimum encryption algorithm in WPA3-Personal mode.
 TKIP is not allowed in WPA3.

 The WPA3 standard also replaces the pre-shared key (PSK) exchange with Simultaneous Authentication of Equals (SAE) exchange, a method originally introduced with IEEE 802.11s, resulting in a more secure initial key exchange in personal mode and forward secrecy.
 The Wi-Fi Alliance also says that WPA3 will mitigate security issues posed by weak passwords and simplify the process of setting up devices with no display interface.
 WPA3 also supports Opportunistic Wireless Encryption (OWE) for open Wi-Fi networks that do not have passwords.
 The Wi-Fi Alliance calls OWE "Wi-Fi CERTIFIED Enhanced Open"; Wi-Fi manufacturers often refer to it as "Enhanced Open" rather than OWE.

 Protection of management frames as specified in the IEEE 802.11w amendment is also enforced by the WPA3 specifications.